-Europe has never been a Federation of States and the scope for integration have not reached social, security and political matters until recently.
-The enlarging scope of European integration since the birth of the Euro is thus quite unusual in the European context and it produces within and between EU countries the climax which led to the rejection of the EU Constitutional Treaty by French and Dutch in 2005.
+Europe has never been a Federation of States and the scope for integration have started to reach social, security and political matters only recently.
+The enlarging scope of European integration since the birth of the Euro is thus quite unusual in the European context and it produced within and between EU countries the climax which led to the rejection of the EU Constitutional Treaty by French and Dutch in 2005.
 Tensions among EU countries regarding security, migration, sustainable development and the value of the Euro vis-à-vis the US Dollar have been examples of the heterogeneity of views on the future of Europe coming from the Europeans themselves.
-Even during the past two years European governments have had difficulties to organise a coordinated response to the economic slump and to the financial turmoil and excesses.
+Even during the past few years European governments have had difficulties to organise a coordinated response to the economic slump and to the financial turmoil and excesses.
+Since 2009, Eurozone countries have had to manage their most dramatic economic crisis that has questioned the survival of one of its main economic achievements: the euro.